RHeavenStudioPlus/HeavenStudioPlus/README.md

 #### Important Notes:
 - On MacOS and Linux builds you may [experience bugs with audio-related tasks](https://github.com/RHeavenStudio/HeavenStudio/issues/72), but in most cases Heaven Studio works perfectly.
-- On MacOS you'll need to have Discord open in the background for now, there's a bug that causes the DiscordSDK library to crash when the rich presence is updated while Discord is not open in the background.

 ## Self-Building